-Keir said she believes the college puts an undue burden on students to find solutions on their own and force the college to act in line with its mission statement values.
+The former SJP member said they believe the college puts an undue burden on students to find solutions on their own and force the college to act in line with its mission statement values.

-“Ultimately, that’s not our job,” Keir said.
+“Ultimately, that’s not our job,” the former SJP member said.
 “They have finance officers for that, that is their job, they get paid to do it.”

 Meghan Lee contributed reporting for this article.